djotaku/pythonmorsels/fix_csv/whatilearned.md

 [Link to Bonus 2 solution](https://github.com/djotaku/pythonmorsels/blob/e7f222e0ede2dd15e8987924a77fd3853e5abbda/fix_csv/fix_csv.py)

 For this one I had to go to the [final hint](https://docs.python.org/3/library/csv.html#csv.Sniffer) to laern about Sniffers.
 Once I did that, it was pretty simple.

+# From Trey's Official Solution

+Nothing this week